 Despite having all of her mental faculties and sense of humor, she decided enough was enough.
 She rejected the hospital’s recommendation for rehab and opted instead for hospice care.
 She was ready and eager to die, but determined to die at home.

-I had been casually photographing and video recording my Mom for the last few years.
-We had discussed death and dying as well as her wishes for her funeral.
+I had been casually photographing and video recording my Mom for the last few years in an effort to capture her life’s stories and memories.
+But as the end became inevitable, also began discussing death and her final wishes.
 In many ways those conversations and photo sessions brought us closer together as we spent lots of time in each other’s company.

 When I asked Mom if I could document her final days as a way to both witness her courage and confront my own fear of losing her, she agreed.
 She had been an artist herself -- a painter, illustrator, and musician -- and knew that this was important to me.